SIMBAChain/hardhat/README.md

 ✔ Please choose the storage to use. › No Storage
 ?
 Please enter any arguments for the contract as a JSON dictionary. › {"ownerName": "Brendan", "poundWeight": 13}
 ```

+NOTE: regarding your API name, this just needs to be a unique name containing alphanumeric characters and/or underscores.
+So if your contract is called MyTokenContract, consider giving your API a name something like MyTokenContract_v1.

 And just like that, your contract is deployed!
 If you want to view information on contract deployments you've made through the plugin, you can go to your simba.json, where you will find info similar to what's found below.
 So if you need to reference any information, you can find it there.